cslu-nlp/DetectorMorse/README.md

 Caveats
 =======

 DetectorMorse processes text by reading the entire file into memory.
 This means it will not work with files of a size that approaches or exceeds the available RAM.
-To get around this, you could chop up the file into manageable parts, or modify the script to use memory-mapped IO.
+To get around this, you could chop up the file into manageable parts, or you could just modify the script to use memory-mapped IO.

 Exciting extras!
 ================